prog4biol/pfb2019/README.md

 Parts of a string can be located based on position and returned.
 This is because a string is a sequence.
 Coordinates start at 0.
 You add the coordinate in square brackets after the string's name.

+You can get to any part of a string with the following syntax [start : end : step].

 This string 'ATTAAAGGGCCC' is made up of the following sequence of characters, and positions (starting at zero).